rossibarra/2015-shell-genomics/README-bak.md

 Now you should have seen some output, and of course, it's AWESOME!
 Congratulations, you just created your first shell script!
 You're set to rule the world.

+## Bonus materials: Automation

+Looping at the command line

+Example: Something you might want to do fairly often is to change the name of a lot of files.
+You can do that with a 'for' loop.

+The syntax for that is in the shell is

+   for variable in set-of-things;
+       do something on $variable;
+       done

+A standard variable people use is `i`, but you can use any letter or word you want

+So, for instance, let's list all the FASTQ files

+      for i in *.fastq;
+        do echo $i;
+        done

+Or if we just wanted to look at the first 20 lines of each of the .fastq files, we could do

+     for i in *.fastq;
+        head -n 40 $i;
+        done

+If we wanted to output these first 40 lines to a new file, we could do

+     for i in #.fastq;
+         head -n 40 $i > new_$i;
+         done

+***
+**Bonus exercise**
+Rename the stability files to have a .txt extension

+***

+Example of renaming files with a different extension.
+Changing `fastq` to `fq`

+    for i in *.fastq;
+         do mv "$i" "${i/%.fastq/.fq}";
+         done

 # For Future Reference